 Acceleration vs. Enrichment for Students with Academic Talents

-There often seems to be two conflicting views when we think about academic planning for students with academic talents.
+There often seem to be two conflicting views when we think about academic planning for students with academic talents.

 Acceleration